alphagov/content-store/doc/route_registration.md

 ### Placeholder items

-Items with a format of "placeholder" will not have the routes registered with the router.
+Items with a format starting with "placeholder" will not have the routes registered with the router.
 The routes will still be validated though.

 ### Redirects for subpaths